 Students can apply for matriculation (acceptance into the degree granting program) upon admission, or they can be admitted with special, non-matriculating status.
 Options include the Bachelor of Professional Studies, the Bachelor of Science, or the Associate in Applied Science.
 The three programs are described on the following page with links to their curricula: Program Structure.

-The Construction Management major specific courses are offered in the evenings at the Pratt Manhattan Center.
 We are very fortunate to have professors who are leaders in the construction industry teaching our courses.
 In addition, informal student mentoring has led to industry partnerships for the program and to many internship and employment opportunities for the students upon graduation.

 Informal Open House